-SEAPOP (SEAbird POPulations) is a new and long-term monitoring and mapping programme for Norwegian seabirds that was established in 2005.
-The programme represents a new initiative for these activities in Norway, Svalbard and adjacent sea areas, and will provide and maintain base-line knowledge of seabirds for an improved management of this marine environment.
+SEAPOP (SEAbird POPulations) is a long-term monitoring and mapping programme for Norwegian seabirds that was established in 2005.
+The programme covers seabird populations in Norway, Svalbard and adjacent sea areas, and will provide and maintain base-line knowledge of seabirds for an improved management of this marine environment.
 The data analyses aim to develop further models of seabird distribution and population dynamics using different environmental parameters, and to explore the degree of covariation across different sites and species.
 This knowledge is urgently needed to distinguish human influences from those caused by natural variation.

-Unfortunately, the SEAPOP web site is still in Norwegian only, but an English version is on its way.
-The web site will accumulate a lot of results generated by the programme.
+Unfortunately, most of the SEAPOP web site is still in Norwegian only, but we are working on expanding the English version.
+The web site will accumulate and communicate a lot of results generated by the programme.
 Although only licensed users are able to download raw data, a variety of pre-prepared information and data on seabird distribution and performance is made freely available.
-The site also contains an up-to-date list of scientific publications associated with the programme and summaries of the main results will be presented in annual reports, the three first of which have already been published.
+The site also contains an up-to-date list of scientific publications associated with the programme, and summaries of the main results will be presented in annual reports, the three first of which have already been published.
 These and other publications that have been produced and facilitated for by SEAPOP can be found under Publications.